hcarbillon/sql_analysis-restaurant_sales/README.md

 ## Data Source
-The dataset used in this project is from Kaggle that includes dirty data on the restaurant sales.
+The dataset used in this project is from Kaggle and contains unclean restaurant sales data from 2022-2023.

 ## Setup information
 - Upload and run the files on MySQL Workbench